You stocked up on yogurt and bought a few containers too many. Now they’re nearing their dates. How long does yogurt

 If some of these questions sound familiar, this article is for you.
 In it, we go through storage, shelf life, and going bad of all kinds of yogurts.

 How To Store Yogurt

-If you will use the leftovers within a day, using the aluminum top of the package is usually enough.
+If you plan on using the leftovers within a day, using the aluminum top of the package is usually enough.
 But if you expect the rest to sit in the fridge for a few days, pour the yogurt in a mason jar or a small airtight container.
-This way it will retain freshness for longer.
+This way, it will retain freshness for longer.